Muterra/doc-golix/spec.md

 See above for description.

-### 4. Debinder GUID
+### 4. Debinder GHID

-The full GUID (hash algorithm byte + file hash) of the GEOC object containing the identity (the public keys) of the debinding agent.
+The full GHID (hash algorithm byte + file hash) of the GEOC object containing the identity (the public keys) of the debinding agent.

-### 7. Target GUID
+### 7. Target GHID

 Only one object can be debound per debinding.
-The target GUID is the address algorithm + file hash of the particular binding or debinding to remove.
+The target GHID is the address algorithm + file hash of the particular binding or debinding to remove.
 The **only** valid debind targets are:

-1. Static bindings (reference the static binding's GUID, not the object's GUID)
+1. Static bindings (reference the static binding's GHID, not the object's GHID)
-2. Dynamic binding frames (reference the dynamic GUID, not the individual frame's GUID)
+2. Dynamic binding frames (reference the dynamic GHID, not the individual frame's GHID)
-3. Debindings (reference the debinding's GUID)
+3. Debindings (reference the debinding's GHID)
-4. Asymmetric requests (reference the GARQ's GUID)
+4. Asymmetric requests (reference the GARQ's GHID)

 ### 8. Address algorithm